NandunGodage/CashMate/README.md

 ### 🏷️ How to Contribute to the project
 01. Copy the link of the repository
-02. Open andriod studio
+02. Open android studio
 03. Import CashMate repository
 04. Checkout to your branch
 05. Do the necessary Changes
 06. Commit changes
 07. Push them to **"your"** branch
-08. Assgin group leader for your pull request
+08. Assign group leader for your pull request
 09. Create a Pull Request to the **"development"** branch

 ______________